rdin777/etherfi-audit/README.md

 # Ether.fi Security Architecture Audit

+*If this research helped you, please consider giving it a ⭐ Star.*

 This repository contains the results of an architectural analysis of the Ether.fi protocol.
 The work focuses not on identifying trivial bugs, but rather on assessing the reliability of the system's liquidity management mechanisms and access control hierarchy.

 ## 🔍 Components Analyzed